joriening07/Customized-Boot-up-Menu/README.md

 # Customized-Boot-up-Menu
 This creats a menu that we can customize to present a ragne of quick-to-run commands and programs in Debian OS

+To make the script run each time we start the Raspberry pi, we can call it from .bash_profile(under console mode) or .profile(graphic mode)